 But the setup is simpler than it sounds:

 1. A meta repo with an agent configuration that defines the Strategist: prompt compiler, chief of staff, reads the Marshal’s state, produces copy-paste prompts, never touches code.
-112 lines.

 4. You.
 Carrying prompts, carrying debriefs, making the calls neither agent is qualified to make.
 The job title is “human.”
 The actual role is “executive who happens to be the only one in the room who knows everyone’s name.”

 I’ve published a starter template with both configuration files, the directory scaffolding, and a walkthrough of your first dispatch cycle.
 It’s the same pattern I used, genericized.
-The specifics of what you’re building don’t matter — the organizational structure should scale to any complex project, so long as you stay on top of it.
+The specifics of what you’re building don’t matter — the organizational structure scales to any complex project, so long as you stay on top of it.

 → Try it yourself: github.com/armenr/shadow-terminal